Local Governing Funding

 Local Government Fund

-The Local Government Act 1998 provided for payment of motor tax revenue to local authorities.
-It established the local government fund.
-The Minister manages and controls the fund.
-The fund consists of such accounts as the Minister may determine.
+The Local Government Act 1998 provided for the payment of motor tax revenue to local authorities and established the local government fund.
+The Minister manages and controls the fund, which consists of such accounts as the Minister may determine.

 As soon as may be after the end of each financial year, the Minister shall submit the accounts of the fund to the Comptroller and Auditor General.
 The Minister shall cause an abstract of the accounts together with the report of the Comptroller and Auditor General to be laid before each House of the Oireachtas.
 The Minister shall cause the Local Government equalisation fund to be wound up.

-The Minister may authorise payments out of the fund to the local authority of such amounts as he determines for the purpose of defraying expenses incurred by them in performing their functions.
+The Minister may authorise payments out of the fund to the local authority in such amounts as he determines to defray expenses incurred by them in performing their functions.

-Borrowing of money requires ministerial sanction as does lending money to other local authority.
+Borrowing money requires ministerial sanction, as does lending money to other local authorities.

 The Water Services Act 2017 provides that the Minister for Finance is to pay into the Local Government Fund the local property tax collected during the financial years 2014 to 2017.
-Commencing with the year 2018, the Revenue Commissioners shall pay directly into the Local Government Fund an amount equivalent to the local property tax received by them, including any interest or penalties.
+Commencing in 2018, the Revenue Commissioners shall pay directly into the Local Government Fund an amount equivalent to the local property tax received by them, including any interest or penalties.

 The Minister for Transport, Tourism and Sport can issue directions in relation to the collection of motor tax.
-From 1 January 2018, all motor tax collected by the Minister for Transport, Tourism and Sport shall be paid into the Central Fund.
-Motor tax collected by local authorities shall be paid to the Minister for Transport, Tourism and Sport.
+From 1 January 2018, all motor tax collected by the Minister for Transport, Tourism and Sport shall be pa